sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 ### Creating a New Email

-While there is no technical limitation for the Glue42 Outlook Connector to send an email, there are many reasons while this is not a good idea.
-So, "creating a new email" actually means that the Glue42 Outlook Connector will create a new email window and populate it, but it will not send the email automatically and will instead let the user press the "Send" button.
+While there is no technical limitation for the Glue42 Outlook Connector to send an email, there are many reasons while this isn't a good idea.
+So, "creating a new email" actually means that the Glue42 Outlook Connector will create a new email window and populate it, but it won't send the email automatically and will instead let the user press the "Send" button.
 You can, however, track whether the user sends or cancels the email, as explained below in this document.

 To create an email, use the [`newEmail()`](../../../../reference/glue4office/latest/outlook/index.html#API-newEmail) method and pass one or more email properties in an [`EmailParams`](../../../../reference/glue4office/latest/outlook/index.html#EmailParams) object.
 The example below creates a new email with plain text.
 As with any email client, everything is optional - recipients, subject, body, etc.: